sepp89117/GoEasyPro_Android/README.md

 - Xiaomi Redmi Note 11s (Android 11)
 - Samsung Tab S4 (Android 10)
 - Gigaset GS270 plus (Android 8.1)
-- with Hero5 Black, Hero8 Black and Hero10 Black only!<br>
+- with Hero5 Black, Hero8 Black, Hero10 Black and Hero 12 only!<br>
 <br><br>
 I hope you can help to get the app running safely on other smartphones too!
 Feel free to create an issue!